-Hot money is the investment of funds between varying vehicles or institutes in order to increase capital gains.
-In other words, a hot money strategy can be defined as the practice of actively using funds in an attempt to profit from an investment rather than letting the money appreciate over time.
-These type of investments are generally short-term and high-risk in nature with the potential to provide substantial payouts.
+Hot money is the investment of funds between varying vehicles or assets in order to increase capital gains.
+In other words, a hot money strategy can be defined as the practice of actively using funds in various investments rather than just letting a single investment appreciate over time.
+The investments are generally short-term and high-risk in nature with the potential to provide substantial payouts.
 They can include:

 The Purpose of Hot Money

 Hot money investments serve only one purpose.
-The goal of an investor adopting such investing strategy is to make as much money as possible, as soon as possible, before the market falls again.
+The goal of an investor adopting such an investing strategy is to make as much money as possible, as soon as possible.
 Investors do not want to wait weeks or years for their returns.

 One good example is the Bitcoin craze toward the end of 2017, which saw the cryptocurrency shoot from $8,000 to approximately $20,000.
 Hot money investors would’ve jumped in as the cryptocurrency rose to ride it up to its peak before promptly selling.

-With this type of investments, investors always keep an eye on the market and make sure that their investments are still going strong.
+With this kind of strategy, investors must always keep an eye on the market to make sure that their investments are still going strong.
 Hot money requires active participation and surveillance of investments.
-These investors are ready to pull the trigger when it looks like their investments will drop.
-Otherwise, their investments will “go up in smoke.”
+These investors are ready to move their money elsewhere whenever it looks like their current investment will drop.

-If investors decide to adopt the strategy, however, sound market knowledge and financial acumen are required.
-It means being able to apply trend analysis and quickly read market inputs.
+If investors decide to adopt the strategy, sound market knowledge and financial acumen are required.
+They must be able to apply trend analysis and quickly read market inputs.

 Risks Involved in Hot Money

-It is important to make sure that you know the risks involved with hot money investments.
-As the saying goes, “With great power comes great responsibility.”
-The same idea goes for market returns – high rewards are not without high risk.
+It is important to make sure that you know the risks involved with a hot money strategy.
+High rewards are not without high risk.

-The main risk in this type of investment is its volatility.
+One risk in this type of strategy is volatility.
 By its very definition, hot money requires volatility in order to extract quick returns.
-A steady investment that is not moving will not generate the required returns in the short amount of time to even be classified as hot money.
-The big risk is that with the chance of a quick and large return, there is also the chance of a quick and large loss.
+A steady investment that is not moving will not generate the desired returns.
+The risk is that with the chance of a quick and large return, there is also the chance of a quick and large loss.

 Several market factors can influence investor returns from hot money.
-The factors often contribute to the volatility of the asset in question.
-If an investor can perfectly predict these factors, however, they could play the market and increase the value of their investments.
+These factors often contribute to the volatility of the asset in question.
+If an investor can perfectly predict these factors, however, they can play the market and increase the value of their investments.
 Failing to take these factors into account, however, can lead to losses.

 1. Exchange rate fluctuations

-A common hot money vehicle is the purchase of esoteric currencies (such as in the case of Bitcoin or perhaps investing in the Thai baht) or even mainstream currencies in the presence of uncertain market conditions.
+A common hot money vehicle is the purchase of esoteric currencies (such as in the case of Bitcoin or perhaps investing in the Thai baht), or mainstream currencies in the presence of uncertain market conditions.

 2. Interest rates